johndstein/docdown/README.md

 ## Simplicity

 Simplicity is beautiful.
-Elegant designs are simple.
+Elegance is simple.
-Speed is beautiful.
+Speed is elegant.
 We hate to wait.